Student Loan Relief: Canceling Your Loans

 You can generally discharge all or a portion of FFELs and Direct Loans if you never attended the school or withdrew from the school, but the school failed to refund the loan money.
 Also, some states have funds to reimburse students who didn't get refunds due to them.

-Also, on August 19, 2021, the Department of Education announced that many totally and permanently disabled student loan borrowers will get automatic discharges of their federal student loans unless they opt out of the process.
-Borrowers identified through an existing data match with the Social Security Administration (SSA) will get automatic total and permanent disability discharges, beginning with the September 2021 quarterly match with SSA.
+Also, many totally and permanently disabled student loan borrowers will get automatic discharges of their federal student loans unless they opt out of the process.
+Borrowers identified through an existing data match with the Social Security Administration (SSA) or the U.S. Department of Veterans Affairs (VA) get automatic total and permanent disability discharges.
 This policy change removes the requirement that these borrowers fill out an application before receiving student loan relief.
+If you don't receive an automatic discharge and you think you should have, you can submit an application.

-You might be eligible for Public Service Loan Forgiveness (PSLF) if you have Direct Loans (or consolidate other federal student loans into a Direct Loan) and you work in public service, like for a government agency or a nonprofit organization.
-To qualify for this kind of forgiveness, you must make 120 payments under an income-driven repayment plan while employed full-time by a qualifying employer or employers.
+You might be eligible for Public Service Loan Forgiveness (PSLF) if you have Direct Loans or you consolidate other federal student loans into a Direct Loan, and you work in public service, like for a government agency or a nonprofit organization.
+To qualify for this kind of forgiveness, you must make 120 payments under a qualifying repayment plan while employed full-time by a qualifying employer or employers.

 If you teach full-time for five complete and consecutive academic years in a low-income school or educational service agency (and you meet other qualifications), you might qualify for forgiveness of up to $17,500.
 Direct subsidized and unsubsidized loans, as well as subsidized and unsubsidized Federal Stafford Loans, qualify.

-Those who do certain kinds of public service, like a teacher in a school serving students from low-income families, or are employed in specific occupations, like as a volunteer in the Peace Corps or in the military, might qualify for a Perkins Loan cancellation.
+Those who do certain kinds of public service, like a teacher in a school serving students from low-income families, you work at a certain nonprofit, or are employed in specific occupations, like as a volunteer in the Peace Corps, in the military, or as an attorney in a federal public or community defender organization, might qualify for a Perkins Loan cancellation.
 Depending on the type of loan you have, and when that loan was taken out, you might be eligible to cancel part or all of the loan.

 Also, under the following conditions, your Perkins Loan may be discharged: